tbeauvais/puma-redeploy/README.md

 The puma-redeploy gem is a puma plugin that allows you to redeploy a new version of your Ruby application in a container without a full container deploy.

-> **Warning**
-> This is a work in progress.
-The S3 handler support has not yet been implemented.
-I'm hoping to get to this soon.The [Example application](https://github.com/tbeauvais/puma-redeploy-test-app) currenty used the File handler.

 Key Points:
 * Encourages the separation of the build process from deployment
 * Leverages Puma [phased-restart](https://github.com/puma/puma/blob/master/docs/restart.md#phased-restart) to ensure uptime deploy